Mosaic Miami: Youth Development

-In the area of youth development, MCCJ's Heritage Panel is a prejudice reduction program that empowers high school students to explore cultural diversity and develop self-esteem, while fostering values that support the appreciation of differences.
+In the area of youth development, Mosaic Miami's Heritage Panel is a prejudice reduction program that empowers high school students to explore cultural diversity and develop self-esteem, while fostering values that support the appreciation of differences.
 The program reduces bullying, taunting, cliques and harassment in the classroom while allowing students to take pride in their heritage and identity.
 Using a peer education methodology, Heritage Panel presentations conducted by the program graduates create a ripple effect that improves the school climate, thereby enabling more students to reach their full potential.